Phonicmas/Warhammer40kCore/README.md

     1. Make new mechinator machines such as servo skulls

 3. Ideology module
-    1. Make a meme for accepting chaos.
-(If mutation is installed)
-    2. Give all roles some abilites of some kind beyond vanilla
+    1. Give all roles some abilites of some kind beyond vanilla